 - I use metal kabob sticks like these.
 You can also use wooden skewers, but make sure you soak them in water for at least 30 minutes before threading and cooking, or they will burn on the grill!

 - Choosing a high-quality, grass-fed meat is very important.
-I like to order from U.S. Wellness Meats, Butcher Box, or from a local farmer (find one near you here).
+I like to order from U.S. Wellness Meats, Butcher Box, or from a local farmer (find a farm near you).

 - The chimichurri sauce calls for red pepper flakes.
 You can omit them if you’re avoiding nightshades.
 I also include bell peppers on my kabobs, but you can either omit the peppers or replace with a veggie of your choice – zucchini works really well here, cut into ½ inch thick slices.